 8 – (71–80 %: very good: sound outcomes),

 7 – (61–70 %: good: good knowledge, but with significant shortcomings)

 6 – (51–60 %: sufficient: performance meets the minimum criteria),

 5 to 1 – (50 % and less: unsatisfactory: performance does not meet minimum criteria).

 The candidate's performance is considered successful for grades from satisfactory (6) to excellent (10).

 Possibilities of elective courses and mobility

-Student may transfer 30 credit points of the program (one study semester, regardless of mandatory and elective units) from any other area of geodesy and geoinformation, provided (if exists) an adequate agreement signed with UL FGG.
+Student may transfer 30 credit points of the program (one study semester, regardless of mandatory and elective units) from any other area of engineering, provided (if exists) an adequate agreement signed with UL FGG.

 Study programme courses – Civil Engineering (BA)

 All study programmes on Faculty of Civil and Geodetic Engineering are internationally certified from 2015 to 2021.